AbhishekSahoo5/HR-Round/README.md

 ---------------------------------
 Good Morning Everyone, My name is Abhishek Sahoo, I am from Bhubaneswar.
 I am a final year B.Tech Computer Science student from SOA University.

-During my school days, I changed about 10 schools across Odisha, and this experience gave me the ability to adapt different enviroments and work in it.
-This makes me adaptible in nature.
+I have done my schooling from different part of Odisha, As in my schooling days I have changed about 10 schools in my schooling days and that gave me the experience to adabt different enviroments and work in it.
+That made me adaptibility in nature.

 In my three years of Engineering life.
 I learnt a lot of skills and grabbed a lot of experience that helped me to improve myself, my attitude and pospective towards my career.